 In recent years, Prenzlauer Berg has become the place to beget for young families.
 It has the trendiness of Kreuzberg with less of the…grimy, cool people.
 Be prepared to see plenty of families wandering around the shops and cafés…the most dangerous moment will be a confrontation with one of the many screaming babies.
 On Sundays, the Mauerpark has Karaoke in the park, which creates quite a buzz.
 Test your vocal chords to see if you measure up to memories of the city’s darling, David Bowie.

 Now, depending on the age and…coolness…of your friends, you’ll find they’ll reference Kreuzberg as the place to be.
 It’s multicultural, it’s lined with hip (hip?) bars and clubs and it has an eclectic cuisine that shows off the city’s Turkish and Arabic mix.
-Like most of Berlin these days, it’s pretty safe.
+And it is certainly one of the safest areas in Berlin.
 However, you can expect to find plenty of drug dealers hanging out beneath the Kottbusser Tor metro station.
 There’s rarely a problem, and the area is cool and edgy, but you might not feel entirely comfortable walking with your young kids at night.
 Watch out for pickpockets and other shady figures who’ll take advantage of a tourist new to the city.

 Neukölln literally means New Colony, or something like that, and, with its range of diverse bars and restaurants, it’s seen as the up-and-coming Kreuzberg.
 That also means you’re likely to encounter more of those darn drug dealers in the area’s Görlitzer Park.
 But, just a couple of blocks away is the upmarket Paul-Lincke-Ufer, with plenty of lodging options overlooking the canal.